California Penal Code 347 PC is the California statute that pertains to the act of poisoning food, drink, medicine, and water.

-A person accused of poisoning or making a false report, per PC 347, may raise a legal defense on his behalf.
-A good defense can often get a Penal Code 347 charge reduced or even dismissed.
+A person accused of poisoning or making a false report, may raise a legal defense on his behalf.
+A good defense can often get the charge reduced or even dismissed.
 Please note, though, that is critical for an accused to hire an attorney to raise a defense on his behalf.

 Three common defenses to PC 347 accusations are:

 This is a defense to a poisoning accusation under Penal Code 347(a)(1).
 Recall that the poisoning must be done willfully, or with a specific purpose.
 Therefore, a defendant could attempt to show that he is not guilty under this code section because his actions were not willful (e.g., he poisoned something by accident).

 This is a defense to accusations under both Penal Code 347(a)(1) and Penal Code 347(b).
 Recall that, per section (a)(1), a defendant must poison something, AND, know (or, should have known) that another person would consume the poisoned substance.
 A defense, therefore, is that an accused never knew, or even should have known, that a person would get poisoned.